 How do I avoid it?

 The easiest way to avoid over-firing is to fit a thermometer to your flue pipe.
-They can be attached quite easily (either magnetically or with a stainless steel rivet if your pipes are Grade 304 steel).
+They can be attached quite easily (either magnetically or with a stainless steel rivet if your pipes are Grade 304 stainless steel).
 The thermometer will tell you what is going on in terms of temperature, and has guidelines to help you keep your fire in check.
 See our accessories page for more info.

 Certain fuels (particularly wood) will burn hotter than others.
 If you burn tinder-dry wood that generates large flames, you may need to monitor your temperature more carefully.
-Generally, stove manufacturers recommend a moisture content of around 20%.
-You could purchase a moisture meter to check this but frankly, the thermometer is a cheaper and much more effective way of monitoring at what heat your stove is operating.
-If you find that wood like Namibian Hardwood (Kameeldoring) is generating too much heat, then one option is to try Blue Gum or Black Wattle, which may burn slower and will not generate such large flames.
+Generally, stove manufacturers recommend a moisture content of below 20%.
+You can purchase a moisture meter to check. in addition, the thermometer is an effective way of monitoring at what heat your stove is operating.
+If you find that wood like Namibian Hardwood (Kameeldoring) is generating too much heat, then try Blue Gum or Black Wattle as an alternative.

 Down here in Cape Town, some folks burn ‘Vine Stompies’.
 I have burned these on my BBQ (Braai) and their flames rage, as they are very dry and lightweight.
 For this reason we would personally not recommend these for use in your stove, for fear of the risk of over-firing.